lkuper/CSE232-2023-09/course-overview.md

 In your small group, three members of the group must take on the following **roles**, and carry out this role in addition to actively participating in the conversation.
 Each student in the class should serve in each of the roles **two or more times** during the term, and we'll track roles in a spreadsheet.

   * **Scribe**: The role of the scribe is to take notes during the conversation, while participating in the conversation themselves.
 After class, all the scribes will meet and contribute to a formal write-up of the class discussion on the course's public GitHub wiki.
-One student in each small group will serve as the scribe.
   * **Manager**: The role of the manager is to keep track of time and make sure that all of the discussion questions get touched upon.
 Afterward, they will be responsible for recording everyone's role on a shared spreadsheet.
-One student in each small group will serve as the manager.
   * **Ambassador**: The role of the ambassador is to represent their small group in the large-group discussion afterward.
 Ambassadors will also be the first ones to answer follow-up questions from the rest of the class, or to pose questions to the rest of the class that would be helpful to discuss.

 The small-group discussion will use the following process: